 How to combat the processionary?

-Imposing trees such as pines, cedars or willows can seem resistant to everything, they are strong in any season of the year, and nothing could make them sick.
-However, there is a plague capable of weakening them, and that these grow slower, they can also cause serious hives for people or death for pets. in this article we will try to resolve all doubts about how to fight the processionary
+Imposing trees such as pines, cedars or willows can seem proof of everything, they are strong in any season of the year, and nothing could make them sick.
+However, there is a pest capable of weakening them, and that they grow slower, can also cause severe hives for people or death for pets. in this article we will try to solve all the doubts about how to fight the processionary

 Didn't you know this?
 If you have pine trees, are thinking of planting some or want to start with a vegetable garden, we recommend you stay and read more about the Processionary, what it is, what damage it causes and how to combat it.